iraikov/chicken-tabular/README.md

 ## Version history

+- 1.4 : Fix for return-names in reader generator [thanks to Vasilij Schneidermann for reporting]
 - 1.3 : Fix for return-names [thanks to Vasilij Schneidermann for reporting]
 - 1.2 : Fix for escaped double quotes [thanks to Matt Welland for reporting]
 - 1.0 : Initial release